-You must self-isolate until your doctor advises you of the result of your test.
+You must self-isolate until either advised by your doctor or you receive a SMS advising you of the result of your test.
 Usually this is within 24 - 72 hours.

-If you test negative you will no longer need to stay in home isolation unless:
+If you have tested negative and none of the above are relevant you no longer need to stay in home isolation.

 For more information, refer to Release from isolation.

+While you are waiting for your result you should continue to monitor your symptoms.
 If your symptoms become serious (e.g. shortness of breath at rest or difficulty breathing), you should call 000.
-Tell the ambulance staff you have symptoms of novel coronavirus (COVID-19).
-If your symptoms become worse, but are not serious, contact your doctor or the public health unit.
+Tell the ambulance staff you have been tested for COVID-19 and are still waiting for your result.
+If your symptoms become worse, but are not serious, contact your doctor.

 Can I go to work or school?
 Can I have visitors?

-No. Home isolation means you must stay at your home or hotel and restrict your normal activities.
+No. Home isolation means you must stay at your home or accommodation and restrict your normal activities.